Class 2W curriculum

 As writers and communicators we will :

-- Use our knowledge of spelling and grammar to improve our work.
+- Develop our knowledge of spelling and grammar and use it in our work.

 - Use past and present tense correctly.